kimb/prometheus-grafana-docker-rpi/README.md

 # Ansible playbook to install Prometheus and Grafana to a Raspberry PI.

-Intended for easy (re-)deployment of the monitoring tools onto a Raspberry Pi.
+Intended for easy (re-)deployment and updating of the monitoring tools onto a Raspberry Pi.

 It will:

 1. Install docker on target hosts
-2. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter to generate some test data for Prometheus to scrape)
+2. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter as default scraping target for Prometheus with info from the host)
 3. Automatically provision a datasource for Prometheus in Grafana
 4. Start said Docker compose